myhearty-org/myhearty-api/README.md

 ## Integrations

+### Frontend

+You can find the source code, demo and documentation for the frontend in the [myhearty](https://github.com/myhearty-org/myhearty) repository.

 ### Storing Credentials

 To store your credentials for external services securely, you need to create a `credentials.yml.enc` file: